Mary Celeste: Retellings and false histories

 In 1913, The Strand Magazine provided an alleged survivor's account from one Abel Fosdyk, supposedly Mary Celeste's steward.
 In this version, the crew had gathered on a temporary swimming platform to watch a swimming contest, when the platform suddenly collapsed.
 All except Fosdyk were drowned or eaten by sharks.
-Unlike Conan Doyle's story, the magazine proposed this as a serious solution to the enigma, but it contained many simple mistakes, including "Griggs" for Briggs, "Boyce" for Morehouse, Briggs's daughter as a seven-year-old child rather than a two-year-old, a crew of 13, and an ignorance of nautical language.
+Unlike Doyle's story, the magazine proposed this as a serious solution to the enigma, but it contained many simple mistakes, including "Griggs" for Briggs, "Boyce" for Morehouse, Briggs's daughter as a seven-year-old child rather than a two-year-old, a crew of 13, and an ignorance of nautical language.
 Many more people were convinced by a plausible literary hoax of the 1920s perpetrated by Irish writer Laurence J. Keating, again presented as a survivor's story of one John Pemberton.
 This one told a complex tale of murder, madness, and collusion with the Dei Gratia.
-It included basic errors, such as using Conan Doyle's name ("Marie Celeste") and misnaming key personnel.
-Nevertheless, the story was so convincingly told that the New York Herald Tribune of July 26, 1926, thought its truth beyond dispute.
+It included basic errors, such as using Doyle's name ("Marie Celeste") and misnaming key personnel.
+Nevertheless, the story was so convincingly told that the New York Herald Tribune of July 26, 1926, believed its truth to be beyond dispute.
 Hastings describes Keating's hoax as "an impudent trick by a man not without imaginative ability."

-In 1924, the Daily Express published a story by Captain R. Lucy, whose alleged informant was Mary Celeste's former bosun, although no such person is recorded in the registered crew list.
+In 1924, the Daily Express published a story by Captain R. Lucy, whose alleged informant was Mary Celeste's former boatswain, although no such person is recorded in the registered crew list.
 In this tale, Briggs and his crew are cast in the role of predators; they sight a derelict steamer, which they board and find deserted with £3,500 of gold and silver in its safe.
 They decide to split the money, abandon Mary Celeste, and seek new lives in Spain, which they reach by using the steamer's lifeboats.
 Hastings finds it astonishing that such an unlikely story was widely believed for a time; readers, he says, "were fooled by the magic of print."